prometheus-msteams/prometheus-msteams/README.md

 A lightweight Go Web Server that receives __POST__ alert messages from __Prometheus Alert Manager__ and sends it to a __Microsoft Teams Channel__ using an incoming webhook url.
 How light?
 See the [docker image](https://quay.io/repository/prometheusmsteams/prometheus-msteams?tab=tags)!

-## Synopsis

-Alertmanager doesn't support sending to Microsoft Teams out of the box.
-Fortunately, they allow you to use a generic [webhook_config](https://prometheus.io/docs/alerting/configuration/#webhook_config) for cases like this.
-This project was inspired from [idealista's](https://github.com/idealista/) [prom2teams](https://github.com/idealista/prom2teams) which was written in Python.

-## Why choose Go?
-Not Python or Ruby or Node?

-Why use [Go](https://golang.org/)?
-A Go binary is statically compiled unlike the other simple language (python, ruby, node).
-Having a static binary means that there is no need for you to install your program's dependencies and these dependencies takes up a lot of space in your docker image!
-Try it out DevOps folks!

 ## Table of Contents

 <!-- vim-markdown-toc GFM -->